Learn more about what to expect after egg donation

 What to expect after egg donation

 Our Southern California egg donation agency often hears the same questions from egg donors.
-The answers to these questions can help you learn what to expect from egg donor recovery.
+The answers to these questions can help you learn what to expect after egg donation and during recovery.

 When can I donate again?
-It is recommended that you have at least two periods between egg donation cycles.
+You should have at least two periods between egg donation cycles.

 When can I exercise?
-This can vary but you should plan to take about one to two weeks off after the procedure.
+This can vary but it is usually suggested to wait until your first period after the egg retrieval which will be about 2 weeks.
 You should also follow the instructions from your fertility doctor.

 When can I expect my period and go back on birth control?
 You should get a period about two weeks after the procedure, and then you can resume your previous form of birth control.